TypeStrong/ts-loader/README.md

 Can be `info`, `warn` or `error` which limits the log output to the specified log level.
 Beware of the fact that errors are written to stderr and everything else is written to stdout.

+##### logInfoToStdOut *(boolean) (default=false)*

+This is important if you read from stdout or stderr and for proper error handling.
+The default value ensures that you can read from stdout e.g. via pipes or you use webpack -j to generate json output.

 ##### silent *(boolean) (default=false)*

 If true, no console.log messages will be emitted.
 Note that most error